STEPS TO ENROLL FOR SPRING 2014

 1) PAY YOUR DEPOSIT

 Submitting your deposit means you are committing to enroll at Marquette for the upcoming term.
 You should submit your deposit and other forms only after you have made your final decision to attend Marquette.
-The priority deadline for tuition and housing deposits is May 1, and deposits are non-refundable.
-Deposits received up until June 15 will be considered on a space available basis.
+The priority deadline for tuition and housing deposits is December 1, and deposits are non-refundable.

 The tuition deposit and housing deposit are: